COMNAP Meetings 2026

 Item 4: Executive Secretary’s Report

-Item 5: Reports from ATCM and CEP representatives and invited experts
+Item 5: Reports from Antarctic Treaty Consultative Meeting (ATCM) and the Committee for Environmental Protection (CEP) meeting representatives and from invited experts

 Item 6: Administrative & policy matters [Members Only]